Douglas Trevor: Career

-Published work
+Academia

+After completing his PhD, Trevor took an assistant professorship in the English Department at the University of Iowa.
+He received tenure in 2005.
+While at Iowa, Trevor also served for a time as the fiction editor of The Iowa Review (2000–2004).

+In 2007 he took a tenured position at the University of Michigan, teaching in the English Department and Creative Writing Program.

+As of March 2026, he is a professor at the University of Michigan, teaching courses on Shakespeare.

+Writing

-Trevor's first published work in a national distributed journal was in The Ontario Review when he was twenty-four.
+Trevor's first published work in a national distributed journal was in The Ontario Review, when he was 24.
 For the next decade, he published short stories in journals and magazines such as Glimmer Train, The Paris Review, Epoch (American magazine), The New England Review, and The Black Warrior Review.

-In 2004, Trevor's first book appeared.
+In 2004, his first book appeared.
 The Poetics of Melancholy in Early Modern England was a study of how writers such as John Donne, Edmund Spenser, and John Milton utilized the term melancholic to enhance their reputations as learned writers.
 In 2005, Trevor published his first collection of stories, The Thin Tear in the Fabric of Space.
 Each of these nine stories circles around a different experience of grief following the death of a loved one.
 The collection is dedicated to the writer's sister, Jolee, who died unexpectedly in 1998.

 As a scholar of sixteenth- and seventeenth-century English literature, Trevor has published widely on writers ranging from Thomas More to Milton, and was the co-editor (with Carla Mazzio) of Historicism, Psychoanalysis, and Early Modern Culture (2000).

 Following the publication of Girls I Know, Trevor returned to short fiction, publishing several stories in journals such as Ploughshares Solos and The Iowa Review.
 In 2017, Trevor's second collection of stories, The Book of Wonders, appeared.

-The nine stories that comprise this collection circle around characters in the midst of trying to reinvent themselves.
-Each of these characters is connected in one way or another to books, or to storytelling more generally.
+Awards and honors

+Trevor received the Iowa Short Fiction Award and was a finalist for the Hemingway Foundation/PEN Award for his first book, a collection of stories entitled The Thin Tear in the Fabric of Space (2005).